 |A substantial portion of the consideration is variable and not under the control of the entity or customer.||The consideration of the transaction is sales-based royalty.|

 |The difference between the promised consideration and the cash selling price of the goods or services is due to something other than financing.||A customer withholds payment from an entity to ensure that all performance obligations are performed as specified in the contract.|

 According to ASC 606-10-32-17(c), a significant financing component does not exist if the difference between consideration and cash selling price occurs for reasons “other than financing.”
 The phrase “other than financing” is open for broad interpretation and allows for a large measure of judgment.

-An entity enters into an agreement with a customer for the use of a software license.
+Background: An entity enters into an agreement with a customer for the use of a software license.
 The terms provide for the use of the software for five years in exchange for a $5 million upfront payment.
 The entity concludes that recognizing revenue on a straight-line basis is the appropriate measure of progress.
-The appropriate discount rate for a similar financing transaction is 5%.
+The discount rate for a similar financing transaction is 5 percent.
 If the customer were allowed to make payments annually, the entity would have required the customer to pay more than $1 million per year.
 How should the entity account for the time value of money and recognition of revenue?

 As shown in the amortization table below, the interest expense for the first year (5,000,000*5%) is recorded in the following entry:

 The annual straight-line revenue amount is computed as the annual “payment” for which the present value of five payments is equal to $5,000,000, if the interest rate is 5%.
 Total revenue is then recorded for the year with the following entry:

 |Time Period||Principal Revenue Recognized||Interest Expense||Total Revenue Recognized (Deferred in Contract Liability)||Principal|